Microsurgical Tubal Anastomosis

 In some cases, a tubal ligation procedure leaves only the distal portion of the fallopian tube and no proximal tubal opening into the uterus.
 This may occur when monopolar tubal coagulation has been applied to the isthmic segment of the fallopian tube as it emerges from the uterus.
 In this situation, a new opening can be created through the uterine muscle and the remaining tubal segment inserted into the uterine cavity.
 Another situation where this procedure is useful is when sterilization has been performed with the Essure technique, in which case the implant is removed after the uterine incision has been made.

 This microsurgical procedure is called tubal implantation, tubouterine implantation, or uterotubal implantation.
-Dr. Berger performs microsurgical tubal implantation if microsurgical tubal anastomosis is not possible due to the absence of a proximal tubal segment and interstitial tubal lumen (see fallopian tube anatomy).
+Dr. Monteith performs microsurgical tubal implantation if microsurgical tubal anastomosis is not possible due to the absence of a proximal tubal segment and interstitial tubal lumen (see fallopian tube anatomy).